YuichiroFukushi/case-study-collections/README.md

 1. What are some trends in smart device usage?
 2. How could these trends apply to Bellabeat customers?
 3. How can these trends help influence Bellabeat marketing strategy?

+### About the Data

+Sršen suggested using public data on smart device users' daily habits for analysis and directed me to a specific dataset: **[Fitbit Fitness Tracker Data (CC0: Public Domain)](https://www.kaggle.com/datasets/arashnic/fitbit)**.
+This dataset, available on Kaggle, includes personal fitness tracker data from eligible Fitbit users who consented to share their data.
+It contains minute-level data on physical activity, heart rate, and sleep monitoring, offering insights into daily activity, steps, and heart rate to explore users' habits.

+I will be using this dataset to begin the data analysis process: first by cleaning the data using SQL, and then transferring the cleaned data to RStudio for deeper analysis and visualization.